 - Trinity College (B.A., 1977), with honors, Phi Beta Kappa

 Bruce Wessel joined Irell in 1986 after his federal court clerkship.
 He has extensive litigation experience including more than twenty trials and arbitrations on subjects such as intellectual property, breach of fiduciary duty, breach of contract, trade secrets, and business valuations.
+He was a member of the successful trial team for the defendant in Kingoschu v.
+Public Storage, ranked as one of the top 20 defense verdicts in California in 2016.
 Appellate matters Bruce has handled include Globetrotter Software, Inc. v.
 Elan Computer Group, Inc., 362 F.3d 1367 (Fed.
 Cir.
 2004) (patent law preemption of state-law torts), Hollywood Screentest of America v.
 NBC Universal, 151 Cal.
 App.
 4th 631 (2007) (summary judgment for defendant in idea theft case), Dove Audio v.
 Rosenfeld Meyer & Sussman, 47 Cal.
 App.
 4th 777 (1996) (anti-SLAPP ruling for defendant on defamation claim), Focus Media, Inc. v.
 National Broadcasting Co., 378 F.3d 916 (9th Cir.
 2004) (representing creditors in involuntary bankruptcy of ad agency).

 Bruce is recognized in the 2017 edition of Best Lawyers for his expertise in Commercial Litigation, First Amendment Law, and Media Law.
 His publications include “Libel Claims Made Against Lawyers for Statements Made to the Press,” Communications Lawyer 21 (Fall 1998) (cited by several state appellate courts), “Senate Gridlock Causes En Banc Uncertainty,” The Recorder (July 12, 2013) (co-author), and "What You Need to Know About the Defend Trade Secrets Act," The Recorder (April 27, 2016) (co-author).
 Before joining Irell, he clerked for the Honorable Edward Rafeedie, United States District Court Judge for the Central District of California.